North East Line: Service

-In 2022, the NEL had a daily ridership of 527,000.
-The line operates between 5:30 am and 12:30 am.
+The NEL operates between 5:30 am and 12:30 am.
 On weekdays and Saturdays, the first train leaves Punggol Coast (the northern terminus) at 5:39 am; the last train leaves HarbourFront (the southern terminus) at 11:56 pm.
 Trains run every 2.5 to 5 minutes, and the line's total travel time is 35 minutes.
+The NEL recorded 527,000 daily passenger trips in 2022.
+By 2025, following the extension to Punggol Coast, NEL ridership reached 593,000 daily trips.

 The NEL initially had a higher fare than the North–South and East–West lines due to greater operating costs.
 On 30 December 2016, however, fares were lowered to match the other lines with a "purely distance-based approach".
 This revision, made after a fare review by the Public Transport Council, was intended to minimise commuter confusion.
-To ease the morning crowds riding on the NEL, from 27 December 2025, free fares will apply to those tapping in at any of the stations from Kovan to Punggol Coast on weekday mornings before 7.30 am, or between 9 am and 9.45 am.
+To ease the morning crowds riding on the NEL, from 27 December 2025, free fares apply to those tapping in at any of the stations from Kovan to Punggol Coast on weekday mornings before 7.30 am, or between 9 am and 9.45 am.
+In March 2026, the LTA reported that nearly 8% of commuters had shifted their travel out of the morning peak during the week of 2 February 2026.
+In May, transport minister Jeffrey Siow said the number has increased to 9%.

 The first line operated by SBS Transit, the NEL has been part of the New Rail Financing Framework (NRFF) since 2018.
 Previously, the operator (the owner of the rail assets) had to bear the cost of maintaining and upgrading trains and signalling.
-Under the NRFF, the LTA and SBS Transit will share the profits and financial risks in operating the line and the LTA will take control of its operating assets on 1 April 2033.
-SBS Transit will operate the line under a 15-year licence which will expire on 31 March 2033.
+Under the NRFF, the LTA will take control of its operating assets, and SBS Transit will operate the line under a 15-year licence which will expire on 31 March 2033.
+Both the LTA and SBS Transit will share the profits and financial risks in operating the line.